Aersaud/YOLOL/Dev/Waypoint System/README.md

 That is the name in brackets `[Name]` followed by a SINGLE space. `X=COORDS`  `Y=COORDS`  `Z=COORDS` each axis has a **SINGLE** space between the previous one and the following one.
 - You can rename the waypoints whatever you want.
 Keep in mind if the name is too long it may wrap to the next line on the Text Panel and cause it to show incorrectly.

+### Select Faster!

+- You can press and hold to move faster up or down waypoints.
+It will wrap when you reach the end or beginning.

+### My Button is Staying Pressed!

+- When saving a Waypoint the Save button will stay pressed until saving is complete.
+- When loading a Waypoint the WPC button will stay pressed and turn RED until loading is complete.
+This indicates the loading system is locked out.
+The color will return to green once loading is complete.

 ## Changelog: